-The District is not a party to any known legal proceedings.
-If any exist that the District is not aware of, in the opinion of District management, the potential loss on all claims and lawsuits will not be significant to the District's financial statements taken as a whole.
+The District is involved in one claim in litigation through their insurer and believes the insurance coverage is adequate to protect the District.
+An estimate of possible damages, if any, cannot be made at this time.
+If any other claims exist that the District is not aware of, in the opinion of District management, the potential loss on all claims and lawsuits will not be significant to the District's financial statements taken as a whole.